GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 ### Working with CRDs

 The SDK uses the k8s server to generate the typescript classes.
-If your function uses a Custom Resource Definition, make sure you apply it to the cluster before generating the SDK.
+If your function uses a Custom Resource Definition, make sure you apply it to the cluster used for type generation:

 ```sh
 kubectl apply -f /path/to/my/crd.yaml